CommandPost/CommandPost-Website/docs/faq.md

 We want CommandPost to be as safe and reliable as possible, and we want to avoid using "hacks" to make things happen.

-The easiest way to enable Moveable Markers is via Terminal.
+The easiest way to enable Moveable Markers is via **Terminal**.

+Starting in **macOS Sequoia 15**, you'll also need to grant **Terminal Full Disk Access** in **System Settings**, so that Terminal has access to modify these files.
+You can disable Full Disk Access after you've executed these commands for security.

 The below works on **Final Cut Pro 10.8.1 and below** on both Intel and Apple Silicon.